KleitonBarone/expense-tracking-web-app/frontend/README.md

 # 🎨 Expense Tracking Frontend

-The frontend of the Expense Tracking Web App is a modern, responsive React application built with [Vite](https://vitejs.dev/) and [TanStack](https://tanstack.com/) libraries.
+The frontend of the Expense Tracking Web App is a modern, responsive React application built with [Vite](https://vitejs.dev/), [TanStack](https://tanstack.com/) libraries, and a premium design system.

 ## 🛠️ Tech Stack